-We create quality, specially formulated, animal feed through innovative research and development.
-Our formula considers the requirements for balanced nutrition suitable for various phases of chicken development, especially in the tropical climate where we operate.
-Working alongside our expert nutritionists, we use advanced technology such as the Near Infrared Reflectance ("NIR") to develop balanced feed formulation and improve production efficiency.
+Through innovative research and development, we endeavour to provide quality and balanced animal feed that optimises growth and development of the animals.
+Our formula considers the digestive abilities and requirements for balanced nutrition, suitable for various phases of animal development, especially in the tropical climate where we run our animal protein operations.

+Working alongside our expert nutritionists, we use advanced precision technology such as the Near Infrared Reflectance ("NIR") to identify nutritional content of our feed raw materials to develop balanced feed formulation and improve production efficiency.